-CHRISTOPHER (CHRIS) FURLOW, BCBA-D, PH.D., LBA, CLINIC MANAGER
+CHRISTOPHER (CHRIS) FURLOW, PH.D., BCBA-D, LBA, Director of Autism Solutions

 Chris has spent the better part of the last decade amassing training from many of the leading experts in autism research and treatment delivery.
-As a biology undergrad at Louisiana State University, Chris’ career goals of becoming a pediatrician changed to focus on a need for autism therapy in the Deep South.
+As a biology undergrad at Louisiana State University (LSU), Chris’ career goals of becoming a pediatrician changed to focus on a need for autism therapy in the Deep South.

-After graduating from LSU in 2008, Furlow was recruited to attend the Chicago School of Professional Psychology at Los Angeles to study ABA therapy.
+After graduating from LSU in 2008, Chris was recruited to attend the Chicago School of Professional Psychology at Los Angeles to study ABA therapy.
 He spent two and a half years at the Center for Autism and Related Disorders in Los Angeles working as an in-home therapist.
-Furlow then returned east, landing at the Marcus Autism Center at Emory University in Atlanta.
+Chris then returned east, landing at the Marcus Autism Center at Emory University in Atlanta.
 Shortly thereafter, he attained his national accreditation as a BCBA.

 Get to know Chris:

 Dart, E. H., Radley, K. C., Furlow, C. M., & Murphy, A. N. (2017) Using behavioral skills training to teach high school students to implement discrete trial training.
-Behavior Analysis: Research and Practice, 17(3), 237. https://psycnet.apa.org/fulltext/2017-36578-004.html
+Behavior Analysis: Research and Practice, 17(3), 237. http://dx.doi.org/10.1037/bar0000075

 Moore J. W., Radley, K. C., Dart, E. H., Whipple, H. M., Ness, E. J., Murphy, A. N., Furlow, C. M., Wimberly, J. K., & Smith, A. (2016).
 The impact of stimulus presentation and size on preference.
-Behavior Analysis in Practice: https://link.springer.com/article/10.1007%2Fs40617-016-0148-6
+Behavior Analysis in Practice. http://dx.doi.org/10.1007/s40617-016-0148-6

 Dart, E. H., Radley, K. C., Briesch, A. M., Furlow, C. M., & Cavell, H. J. (2016).
 Comparing the accuracy of group observation methods: Two analyses utilizing simulated data.
-Behavioral Disorders, 41(3), 148 – 160. https://journals.sagepub.com/doi/10.17988/BD-15-49.1
+Behavioral Disorders, 41(3), 148 – 160. http://dx.doi.org/10.17988/BD-15-49.1

-Valentino, A.L., Conine, D.E., Delfs, C.H., Furlow, C. M. (2015).
+Valentino, A.L., Conine, D.E., Delfs, C.H., Furlow, C. M.,(2015).
 Use of a modified chaining procedure with textual prompts to establish intraverbal storytelling.
 The Analysis of Verbal Behavior, 31(1), 39-58. http://dx.doi.org/10.1007/s40616-014-0023-x

 Radley, K. C., Dart, E.H., Furlow, C. M., Ness, E. J. (2015).
 Peer-mediated discrete trial training within a school setting.
 Research in Autism Spectrum Disorders, 9, 53-67. http://dx.doi.org/10.1016/j.rasd.2014.10.001

 Dart, E. H., Furlow, C. M., Collins, T. A., Brewer, E., Gresham, F. M., & Chenier, K. H. (2015).
 Peer-mediated check-in/check-out for students at-risk for internalizing disorders.
 School Psychology Quarterly, 30(2), 229-243. http://dx.doi.org/10.1037/spq0000092